 I wonder why I still kept trying it over and over again.

 The very first time I made them, the profiteroles were perfect.

 Cream Puff Recipe (Profiteroles)

-The hubs once came into the kitchen and said unintentionally ’Wow, these blinis look great!’… Normally that would have made me cross but I have to admit that his comment then was so innocent and honest.
-Made me laugh so hard.
+The hubs once came into the kitchen and said unintentionally ’wow, these blinis look great!’… Normally that would have made me so cross and upset.
+But I have to admit that his comment back then was so innocent and honest.

-So it took me a bunch of retrials before I could come up with a perfect cream puff recipe.
-Then I know what my mistake was.
+So it took me a bunch of retrials before I could come up with a perfect cream puff recipe again.
+Now I know what my mistake was.
 The cream puffs failed because I would take the pan off the heat before stirring in the flour.
-Will never happen again from now on!

 Step up your baking skills with these profiteroles!

 - 1 ½ oz plain flour (45 g)

 Add the cold water, milk, caster sugar and unsalted butter to a saucepan.